 With the increasing awareness and more favourable publicity given to transsexualism, MTF children who in the past would have suppressed their female gender, or at least defer dealing with it openly until reaching adulthood, are now coming forward while still a child.
 In most cases their families respond very positively and supportively, but occasions of outraged parents and internal family battles about how to deal with a would-be daughter will never cease completely.

 Unfortunately there continues to be reluctance by the medical profession to pro-actively treat gender identity disordered children, even when they are diagnosed as "core" or "true" transsexuals.
-However even the famous/notorious "Standards of Care for Gender Identity Disorders" (which very few medical professionals will dare not to conform to) has now advanced a tiny bit as regards young transsexuals as it reaches its seventh edition.

 While recent trends are somewhat encouraging, young transsexuals (under 20) seeking and obtaining medical help and treatment are still vastly outnumbered (10 or 20 to 1?) by their older counterparts - most of whom bitterly regret their years of delay.
 Also, young transgirls tend to immediately go stealth after transition, and the girls pictured on this page are exceptionally brave about their transsexuality - or had little choice as they were out'ed by the media.